DiffH2O: Diffusion-Based Synthesis of Hand-Object Interactions from Textual Descriptions: Experiments and Results

-\textbf{Setting 1 - Interaction Only}: We compare our approach against the state-of-the-art human-object motion synthesis approach of IMoS in their postgrasp-only setting and report results in \tabref{tab:motion_synthesis}.
-To ensure a fair comparison in this experiment, no grasping and neither grasp guidance nor our detailed text annotations are used.
-We test our hand-object representation with two backbones, MDM's transformer \cite{tevet2023mdm} and GMD's UNet \cite{karunratanakul2023gmd}.
-Our model significantly outperforms IMoS across all physics and motion diversity metrics as well as on the action recognition accuracies.
-In particular, our method yields motions that are significantly more diverse (higher SD and OD), exhibit less interpenetration (lower IV and ID), and encode motion features that align with action type (higher action recognition accuracies).
-Note that IMoS assumes the availability of a ground-truth test motion to initialize the first few frames with it, while ours predicts the entire sequence.
+We compare our approach against the closest existing work, IMoS, in their interaction-only setting and report results in \tabref{tab:motion_synthesis}.
+To ensure a fair comparison with IMoS, we evaluate our model without the grasp guidance and without our detailed text annotations.
+We test \methodname~with two backbones, transformer as in~\cite{tevet2023mdm} and UNet as in~\cite{karunratanakul2023gmd}.
+Our model significantly outperforms IMoS across all physics and motion diversity metrics.
+In particular, our method yields motions that are significantly more diverse (higher SD and OD), exhibit less interpenetration (lower IV and ID), and align better with the action type (higher AR).
+Note that IMoS assumes the availability of a ground-truth test motion to initialize the first few frames, while ours predicts the entire sequence.
 Yet, our approach achieves considerable performance improvements.
-While IMoS provides compelling realistic full body synthesis results, fine-grained finger motions as well as post-optimized object motions lag behind the realism and diversity demonstrated by our method, as shown in \figref{fig:qualitative} and in our supplementary video.
-The higher scores of DiffH$_2$O compared to real mocap from the GRAB dataset in \tabref{tab:motion_synthesis} can occur because the action classifier is trained on GRAB’s training-split, which is the distribution our model covers,whereas some of the test sequences in GRAB (real mocap) have quite distinct motions that the classifier may misclassify.
-However, the high scores demonstrate the representative power of DiffH$_2$O for generating realistic hand-object sequences that capture inherent motion and action semantics.
-Our method with a UNet backbone outperforms a transformer backbone in most metrics, which is in line with GMD's findings that UNet works better in low-data regimes.
-To assess the action recognition accuracy, we train two models, one that uses only hand 3D joints as input and another incorporating object 3D position as additional input.
-We demonstrate that \methodname's synthesized object motions contribute to larger performance improvements compared to the post-optimized motions computed by IMoS ($8.2\%$ improvement for ours vs $2\%$ for IMoS) as shown in \tabref{tab:motion_synthesis}.
-This confirms the benefits of jointly modeling hand-object motion instead of decoupling it into separate components.
+While IMoS provides compelling realistic full body synthesis results, fine-grained finger motions and object motions lag behind the realism and diversity demonstrated by our method, as shown in \figref{fig:qualitative} and in our supplementary video.
+In \secref{sec:user_study}, we further provide a perceptual study to compare our method against the baseline.